When Can Babies Have Peanut Butter And Other Allergens?

 • Oat milk

-If you decide to feed your baby plant-based milk or dairy products, check with your healthcare provider to identify the best option for your baby’s nutrition.
+If you decide to feed your baby plant-based milk or dairy products, check with your healthcare provider to identify the best option for your baby’s nutritional needs.

 Purchase Tiny Health Baby Gut Health Test